kevfev/AutomanPy/README.md

 ##### *Description* :
 Provides AutoMan's estimate functionality.
 Uses the crowdsource backend to obtain a quality-controlled
 estimate of a single real value.
+*Note*: Be careful when setting 'question_timeout_multiplier' and 'initial_worker_timeout_in_s' in tasks.
+Setting too low can cause the question to timeout too soon and result in failure to get results.
+Use, at minimum, values 30 or higher for `question_timeout_multiplier` and 30 or higher for `initial_worker_timeout_in_s`.
 ##### *Arguments*
 * **text** 							- the text description of the task to display to the worker (required)
 * **budget** 						- the threshold cost for the task (required)